add-ons/service.iptv.manager/README.md

   > **Current implementation:**
   >
-  > Due to limitations of Kodi, an Add-on can't just return data on an `RunPlugin()` or `RunScript()` call,
+  > Due to limitations of Kodi, an Add-on cannot just return data on an `RunPlugin()` or `RunScript()` call,
   > so it needs another way to send the data back to IPTV Manager.
 Therefore, IPTV Manager temporary binds to free port
-  > on `localhost`, and passes this port as the placeholder `$PORT` to the configured endpoint.
+  > on `localhost`, and passes this port to the configured endpoint.
   >
   > IPTV Manager will wait for a while for the Add-on to call us back on the socket.
-If we don't get a connection back,
+If we do not get a connection back,
   > we will consider the request to have failed and this indicates that something went wrong in the Add-on.
   >
-  > Since querying for EPG data could take a while, it's recommended for an Add-on to open the callback connection as soon
+  > Since querying for EPG data could take a while, it is recommended for an Add-on to open the callback connection as soon
-  > as possible, so IPTV Manager doesn't timeout.
+  > as possible, so IPTV Manager does not timeout.
 Once the connection is opened, the Add-on can generate the EPG data and
   > reply in a format documented below by sending the data trough the socket connection.
   >
-  > When an exception occurs, the Add-on doesn't send any data and simply closes the socket again.
+  > When an exception occurs, the Add-on does not send any data and simply closes the socket again.
 IPTV Manager will see
   > this and knows that something went wrong and can continue with its work.
   >
   > Example:
   >
-  > * The endpoint `plugin://plugin.video.example/iptv/epg?port=$PORT` will be called as
+  > * The endpoint `plugin://plugin.video.example/iptv/epg` will be called as
   > `plugin://plugin.video.example/iptv/epg?port=38464`
   > * The Add-on `plugin.video.example` does the routing for this call, and opens a socket connection to `localhost:38464`
   >   as soon as possible.
-  > * It will then query it's backend for EPG data for a few days.
+  > * It will then query its backend for EPG data for a few days.
 This might take a few seconds or more.
   > * It generates the json required and sends it trough the socket connection.
   > * It closes the socket connection.
   >
   > Example code can be found at the bottom of this file.

 * A web endpoint

   You can also point to an online URL that contains the data.

 ### Channel data
 IPTV Manager will periodically use the `iptv.channels_uri` endpoint to know about the channels that the addon provides.